Restraining Order – Self-Titled EP

 Ever since 1988, the label has been releasing some of the best straight edge hardcore from all over the States, and label’s founder Mike Hartsfield has also played an active role in the scene with his involvement in notable bands like Outspoken, Freewill and Dear Furious.
 However, we haven’t included a single New Age release on our Top Straight Edge Records of 2018 list, and that’s a shame.

-The musical direction of Restraining Order is simple enough, they are determined to revive the golden days of hardcore punk!
-The six tracks on this EP are brimmed to the rim with buzzing riffs and olde time straight edge vibe.
-Minor Threat and SSD are the most notable influences, but there’s also a fare share of ’77 and ’82 punk-rock touch that will make this record even more appealing to aging skins and punks.
+Restraining Order’s musical direction is simple, they are determined to bring back the golden days of hardcore punk!
+The six tracks on this EP are filled to the brim with buzzing riffs and old time straight edge vibe.
+Minor Threat and SSD are the most obvious influences, but there’s also a fair share of ’77 and ’82 punk-rock touches that will make this record even more appealing to aging skins and punks.

-Now, we’re a little bit late to the party writing about this August 2018 banger, but there are surely people who haven’t spotted it yet.
-This is one of the best old-school hardcore releases of last year.
+Now, we’re a little late to the party writing about this August 2018 banger, but there are certainly folks out there who haven’t discovered it yet.
+This is one of the best old-school hardcore releases of the past year.